oras-project/oras-www/docs/contributing.md

 ### Contact Us

-Other than pull requests and github issues, the best way to contact us is to join us at the [CNCF Slack](https://cloud-native.slack.com) under the [**#oras** channel](https://app.slack.com/client/T08PSQ7BQ/CJ1KHJM5Z).
+Other than pull requests and GitHub issues, the best way to contact us is to join us at the [CNCF Slack](https://cloud-native.slack.com) under the [**#oras** channel](https://app.slack.com/client/T08PSQ7BQ/CJ1KHJM5Z).

 ## Find an Issue

-Each ORAS sub-project has a label `good-first-issue` for issues that are appropriate for new contributors.
+Each ORAS subproject has a label `good-first-issue` for issues that are appropriate for new contributors.
-Each ORAS sub-project has a label `help-wanted` for issues suitable for someone who is ready to move onto after their first pull request.
+Each ORAS subproject has a label `help-wanted` for issues suitable for someone who is ready to move onto after their first pull request.
 For example, for the ORAS CLI project:
 * [good first issue](https://github.com/oras-project/oras/labels/good%20first%20issue)
 * [help wanted](https://github.com/oras-project/oras/labels/help%20wanted)

 Sometimes there won’t be any issues with these labels.
 That’s ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can ask in the ORAS slack channel.
+If you want to contribute, but you don’t know where to start or can't find a suitable issue, you can ask in the ORAS Slack channel.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.

 ## Pull Request Lifecycle

-Please remember that most contributors and maintainers of the project have responsibilities outside of this project and will review your pull request as time allows.
+Please remember that most contributors and maintainers of the project have responsibilities outside this project and will review your pull request as time allows.
 In general:
 * If you have a pull request for a security vulnerability, please contact the maintainers directly before making your pull request public.
 * Feature enhancement pull requests will likely take a week or more to get reviewed.
 * Pull requests will be reviewed by at least two maintainers before being merged.
 * If you are submitting a pull request that is a work in progress, mark it as a draft.
-* If you have a pull request that is an urgent fix or effects the project widely, bring it up in the slack channel.
+* If you have a pull request that is an urgent fix or effects the project widely, bring it up in the Slack channel.
 * More details on the [review process](https://github.com/oras-project/community/blob/main/REVIEWING.md)

 ## Development Environment Setup

-The ORAS project contains several sub-projects which use different build, test and deployment methods.
+The ORAS project contains several subprojects which use different build, test and deployment methods.
 It is best to consult the project specific `README.md` for development environment setup instructions.
-The first step for contributution for any sub-project would be to fork the repository on github and then clone it locally.
+The first step for contribution for any subproject would be to fork the repository on GitHub and then clone it locally.
 For example:
 ```
 MY_GITHUB_NAME="my-name"